 The Takeaway

-While the U.S. doesn’t use the IBAN (International Bank Account Number) system, when you are sending or receiving funds from overseas, you’ll need the other party’s IBAN.
-This number contains vital information that will help funds to safely and quickly get to the intended account in another country.
-IBANs play an important role in keeping international financial transactions flowing.
+While the U.S. doesn’t use the IBAN (International Bank Account Number) system, when you are sending funds overseas, you’ll need the other party’s IBAN.
+This number contains vital information that will help the money get to the intended account in another country safely and quickly.
+In this way, IBANs play an important role in keeping international financial transactions flowing.

 FAQ

-What is the difference between an IBAN and an account number?
+Is an IBAN the same as an account number?

 An account number is specific to the individual and identifies their account, while an IBAN layers in more information.
-It’s an alphanumeric sequence that contains an account number, along with a bank code, bank branch code, and country code, and location code.
+It’s an alphanumeric sequence that contains such information as an account number, along with a bank code, bank branch code, and location code.

 Photo credit: iStock/tolgart